-The present study explored the perspectives of pre-service English teachers regarding climate change and its integration into ELT.
-The findings reveal that these teachers had a comprehensive understanding of nature and sources of, and solutions related to, climate change.
-Additionally, they expressed diverse views on instructional strategies within ELT, advocating for both indoor and outdoor activities to address climate change.
+This study explores the perspectives of pre-service English teachers regarding climate change and its integration into ELT.
+The findings reveal that these teachers have a comprehensive understanding of the nature, sources, and solutions related to climate change.
+Additionally, they express diverse views on instructional strategies within ELT, advocating for both indoor and outdoor activities to address climate change.